 Are you using enough images for your post?

-And many other questions must be in your mind or I had in my mind as a beginner.
-When I was a beginner in the field of SEO even, I use to have these type of questions for sure.
+And many other questions must be in your mind or I had in my mind as a beginner too.
+When I was a beginner in the field of SEO even, I use to have these types of questions for sure.
 But now I am clear and have understood that even a single image in the blog post can enhance the SEO of our post or page.

 Why are Images important?

 A good image can say a thousand words without even actually reading the content with which the image is attached.
 Many people including me judge a post by the image or images in it.
-Becuase an attractive image can get the intention of the people easily.
-So, I recommend you to use an image which reflects the image for the post.
+Because an attractive image can get the intention of the people easily.
+So, I recommend you use an image that reflects the image for the post.

 How to do Image Optimization For SEO?Image Relevance